spacecupcake1/Modul347/README.md

 ## Dev Container

+**If it asks you to choose a workspace, please choose "app/" as your Workspace.**

 [![Open in Dev Containers](https://img.shields.io/static/v1?label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/spacecupcake1/Modul347)

 The Movie API is a web service built with FastAPI that allows users to perform CRUD (Create, Read, Update, Delete) operations on a collection of movies.
 It provides endpoints to manage movies, including creating new movies, retrieving movie details, updating existing movies, and deleting movies from the database.